 The Man with the Golden Gun is at its best when focused on the cat-and-mouse game between Bond and super-villain Scaramanga.
 The story suggests that the smooth but deadly Scaramanga is like an evil version of the hero, and that’s very interesting.
 Scaramanga can be described as Bond’s alter ego, forcing the hero to see himself as others see him: a paid assassin with a “Superman complex.”

-The title song is performed by Scottish singer Lulu.
+The title song is performed by Scottish singer Lulu (“To Sir with Love”).
 Most people don’t like the song.
 It’s a naughty, naughty song filled with sexual innuendos and I thought Lulu did a great job.
-American singer-songwriter Alice Cooper was hired to do the song, but his version was rejected by producers Harry Saltzman (this is his last Bond movie) and Albert R. Broccoli (you can listen to the song here).
+Interestingly, American singer-songwriter Alice Cooper was hired to do the song, but his version was rejected by producers Harry Saltzman (this is his last Bond movie) and Albert R. Broccoli.

 Conclusions & Final Thoughts:

 Lukewarm box-office returns (for a Bond movie) and behind-the-scenes drama, nearly made The Man with the Golden Gun the last 007 adventure.
 The film does have some flaws, but it remains one of the most interesting if less admired films in the franchise — it’s one of my favorite Moore/Bond movies!
 Color, 125 minutes, Rated PG.

 James Bond will return